You study teaching because you want to

 The ACT is a qualification for Continuing Professional Development (CPD) of qualified teachers and is on the NQF level 6.
 The certificate focuses on teachers in possession of a three-year teaching qualification who would like to upgrade for example to the Foundation Phase, Intermediate Phase and Senior and Further Education and Training Phase.

 A recognised professional three-year teaching qualification is required for entry into the ACT.
-The minimum duration of study is one year and maximum three years.
+The minimum duration of study is one year and maximum of three years.

 The Advanced Diploma in Teaching is on the NQF level 7 and is focused on the initial training of teachers for teaching in the Senior and Further Education and Training Phases, thus Grades 7 to 12.
 You have to be in procession of a recognised qualification at level 6 which includes at least two recognised school subjects.